 If you would rather not cut quite so close to our £200 budget, the Intel 9400F is an excellent choice too.
 Many people consider it the best bang for buck gaming CPU released in the past few years.
 The successor to the amazingly capable 8400, the 9400F has a full six cores and can be pushed to 4.1GHz when it’s needed.
 It doesn’t come with an onboard graphics core though, so make sure to pick a dedicated graphics card for your new system if you opt for this chip.

 You can find some fantastic Intel gaming systems in our store, like the Fusion Mini Mumbo and Fusion Sentinel, both with fantastic Intel gaming CPUs at their core.
-But if you want the get the most bang for the buck in a system that’s unique to you, our Intel system configurator is right up your street.
+But if you want to get the most bang for buck in a system that’s unique to you, our Intel system configurator is right up your street.

 What do you need in a gaming CPU?